-B Street Band Pulls Out Of Trump Inauguration, Drop Out Despite Signing Contract Agreement
+B Street Band Pulls Out Of Trump Inauguration, Despite Contract Agreement

 Even cover bands are pulling out of Donald Trump’s inauguration.

-The B Street Band—a Bruce Springsteen cover band originally scheduled to perform has now dropped out of playing the Garden State Presidential Gala on Thursday.
+The B Street Band — a Bruce Springsteen cover band originally scheduled to perform has now dropped out of playing the Garden State Presidential Gala on Thursday.
 The B Street Band, 63-year-old front man, Willie Forte in a statement made available to the Huffington Post put down the reason to “the respect and gratitude we have for Bruce and the E Street Band.”

 “Our decision is based SOLEY on the respect and gratitude we have for Bruce and the E Street Band.
 Bruce’s music has been the foundation of our livelihood.
 The B Street Band would not exist without the talents of Bruce and our E Street brothers.
 It became clear to us that this wasn’t working and we just had to do what we thought was the right thing to do and that was to pull out.”